Laleh-S/Project-1/README.md

 ## Key Learnings/Takeaways

 The main thing I learned in this project was the importance of prior planning, wireframing and sketching before starting writing codes.
 I literally threw myself right in the middle of coding without knowing exactly what step to take at each stage.
 I’ve learned that proper planning prior to coding can have a major impact on the final product.
 I’ve also learned that good planning would give the coder the ability to foresee the problems they may face along the way.

+## Future Improvements
+- Working on different levels
+- Adding bonus features
+- Adding a start button
+- Working on the Gameover UI